syncthing/syncthing/README.md

 ## Signed Releases

-As of v0.10.15 and onwards release binaries are GPG signed with the key D26E6ED000654A3E, available from https://syncthing.net/security.html and most key servers.
+Beginning with `v0.10.15`, release binaries are GPG-signed with the key `D26E6ED000654A3E`, available from https://syncthing.net/security.html and most public key servers.

-There is also a built in automatic upgrade mechanism (disabled in some distribution channels) which uses a compiled in ECDSA signature. macOS binaries are also properly code signed.
+There is also a built-in, automatic-upgrade mechanism (disabled by default in some distribution channels) which uses a compiled in ECDSA signature.
+Binaries for macOS are also properly code-signed.

 ## Documentation

-Please see the Syncthing [documentation site][6] [[source]][17].
+Please see the Syncthing [documentation site][6] and [source][17].

 All code is licensed under the [MPLv2 License][7].